 This estate makes Italy's finest sparkling wines from its 200 hectares of vineyard situated in the western part of the Franciacorta zone in a natural amphitheatre.
 The glacial soil is full of stones, and provides the ideal environment for the Chardonnay and Pinot Noir grapes used in the production of their Franciacorta.
-Bellavista meaning 'beautiful view' in Italian was founded by Vittorio Moretti in the early 1970s, with the first vintage produced in 1979.
+Bellavista, meaning 'beautiful view' in Italian, was founded by Vittorio Moretti in the early 1970s, with the first vintage produced in 1979.
 In 1981, he met a young winemaker, Mattia Vezzola and this partnership transformed Bellavista into Italy's leading producer of quality sparkling wine.
-This wine, which is not one of their sparkling wines, is made using Chardonnay and is a fantastic example of a wine from this region.

-Yellow in colour with golden highlights.
-Lifted perfumes of Golden delicious apples, quince and ripe fruits with a hint of vanilla.
-On the palate, it is rich and elegant and finishes long.
+Yellow in colour with golden highlights, this wine shows lifted perfumes of yellow apples, quince and ripe fruits with a hint of vanilla.
+On the palate, it is rich, creamy and elegant with a long finish.